MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 `end` is used to test whether an iterator has passed the end of its range.

 Don't dereference the value returned by the iterator.
-Use it to identify whether the iterator has reached the sentinal following the last element in the span.
+Use it to identify whether the iterator has reached the sentinel following the last element in the span.

 ### Example